It’s important to have a will because this document specifies how money and property will be distributed after death.

 Wills may include what are called specific bequests, which identify defined items and designate the selected beneficiary.
 Your great grandmother’s diamond ring can be designated to niece Mary.
 A stamp collection can be left to son Larry.
 Once I prepared a will in which we included photographs of antiques, each designated to a particular person.

 These examples represent only a few ideas people select to clarify the post-passing process.
+This is where the question “is your will up to date?” makes sense.
 The will makes your statement.
 While alive and of sound mind strive to make things as clear and obvious as possible.

 Read over your document.
 Be certain it spells out your wishes with no ambiguity.
-Work with your attorney to make sure it will transfer property in an orderly fashion.
+Work with a solicitor like the ones at Eatons or similar reputed firms that are accessible to you.
+They can make sure it will transfer property in an orderly fashion.
+They can also make sure that the people you care about most do not have your finances to sort out on top of everything else.

 I’ve heard people tell me “Oh, they won’t fight over things.”
 I’ve also watched as people fight over things.

-Make the documents precise and clear, giving no room for squabble.
+Make the documents precise and clear, giving no room for a squabble.

 Your will is one of the basic estate planning documents, which we’ve described in another article.